-Incompletes must only be used when serious extenuating circumstances prevent a student from completing their coursework.
+Incompletes must only be used when serious extenuating circumstances prevent a student from completing coursework.
 Examples of circumstances that would merit an incomplete include serious illness or injury requiring that the student is not able to attend class for a significant amount of time or early departure from the program due to family death or serious illness.
-Additionally, a student must have completed at least 51% of the coursework for an incomplete to be issued, otherwise early withdrawals are taken on a case-by-case basis.

-An incomplete agreement stipulating what must be accomplished for the remainder of the course and a firm date by which it must be completed needs to be agreed to by the student and submitted to your GEO Program Coordinator.
+An incomplete agreement stipulating what must be accomplished for the remainder of the course and a firm date by which it must be completed needs to be agreed upon by the student and submitted to your GEO Program Coordinator.
 See Appendix XIII for the Incomplete Contract to be used.
-The registrar will report a grade of F or N if the final grade is not received by the deadline specified in the incomplete agreement.
-Incomplete's may not be assigned by anyone other than UO faculty.
+The Registrar's Office will report a grade of F or N if the final grade is not received by the deadline specified in the incomplete agreement.
+Incompletes may not be assigned by anyone other than UO faculty.
 All courses graded by faculty at host institutions or who have been specially contracted for the individual program must have a final grade submitted within two weeks of the end of the program.